claragimenez/sed_fit_photometry/README.md

 PURPOSE: SED-Fitting for spatially-resolved photometry.
 Can particularly be useful to extract line fluxes from narrow-band imaging, by robustly fitting and subtracting the continuum.
 Outputs physical properties such as the stellar mass, star formation rate and visual extinction Av.

-EXPLANATION: Further information on the algorithm can be found in Giménez-Arteaga et al. in prep.
+EXPLANATION: Further information on the algorithm can be found in Giménez-Arteaga et al. 2022